-In line with the Finance Act 2019, minimum tax is determined at a base rate of 0.5% of the qualifying company's gross turnover.
-The Finance Act defines gross turnover as the gross inflow of economic benefits (cash, revenues, receivables and other assets) arising from the operating activities of a Company, including sales of goods, supply of services, receipt of interest, rents, royalties or dividends.
+In line with the Finance Act 2020, minimum tax is determined at a base rate of 0.25% of the qualifying company's gross turnover.
+The Finance Act defines gross turnover as the gross inflow of economic benefits (cash, revenues, receivables and other assets) arising from the operating activities of a Company, including sales of goods, supply of services, receipt of interest, rents, royalties

 Where the minimum tax charge is higher than the Company Income Tax (CIT), a hybrid tax situation exists.
-In this situation, the CIT is recognised in the income tax expense line in the profit or loss and the excess amount is presented above the income tax line as minimum tax.
+In this situation, the CIT is recognised in the income tax expense line in the profit or loss and the excess amount is presented above the income tax line

 The Company offsets the tax assets arising from withholding tax (WHT) credits and current tax liabilities if, and only if, the entity has a legally enforceable right to set off the recognised amounts, and intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.
-The tax asset is reviewed at each reporting date and written down to the extent that it is no longer probable that future economic benefit will be realised.
+The tax asset is reviewed at each reporting date and written down to the extent that it is no ii.

-ii.
 Deferred tax